robbuh/nginx-proxy/README.md

 ## Add new self signed certificate for HTTPS connection

-Follow prompt instruction after run each command.
+Follow prompt instruction after run each command

  If you want add a new self signed certificate MANUALLY go to below step by step section "Manually add self signed certificate for HTTPS connection"